RUNCARZY/uavs3e/README.md

   For more details, please view the file "COPYING" in the project.

 # compile
-  The default configuration only support 8bit decoding. <br>
+  The default configuration only support 8bit encoding. <br>
-  To support 10bit streams decoding:cmake -DCOMPILE_10BIT=1
+  To support 10bit streams encoding: cmake -DCOMPILE_10BIT=1

 ## windows
 Prerequisites: